fabiano/fabiano.github.io/drafts/automate-the-iis-configuration-with-powershell.md

 ## Creating a website

-Let's start creating a simple website to get used with the commands.
+Let's start creating a simple website to get used with the cmdlets.

 ```powershell
 > New-Item -Type "Directory" -Path "C:\inetpub\wwwroot\demo01"